gnina/phinder/README.md

 You will see the OptimalPharmacophore directory appear in the receptor directory with the generated pharmacophores!

 Congrats!
 You have completed your first Phind!
 Now you can review your Pharmacophores in PyMOL.
 To do so make sure you have the load_query module for PyMOL it can be found [here](https://sourceforge.net/projects/pharmer/files/)

+## Coming Soon

+Soon there will be a full  cli so you can do all the commands without changing directories.
+More utilites and options for output, clustering settings, and more.
+Also to come is pharmacophore feature scoring!